ZJU-DAILY/Legend/README.md

 Efficient Graph Embedding at Scale: Optimizing CPU-GPU-SSD Integration
 ===============================================================================
 This is a lightweight heterogeneous system named Legend for efficient and cost-effective graph embedding learning, comprising a CPU, a GPU and an NVMe SSD.
-It adopts a novel workflow that systematically redefines data management and meticulously assigns tasks to leverage the unique strengths of each hardware component.
+It adopts a novel workflow that systematically redefines data placement and meticulously assigns tasks to leverage the unique strengths of each hardware component.
 A prefetch-friendly order is proposed to support embedding prefetching from NVMe SSD to GPU and a high-throughput GPU-NVMe SSD direct access driver is designed to reduce I/O overhead.
 Furthermore, it also optimizes GPU computing by a customized parallel execution strategy to achieve better performance.

 Environment preparation
 -------------------------------------------------------------------------------